strayMat/causal-ml-course/slides/event_studies.typ

   #pause

   - More variance after the treatment for California than before.
-  - Some states have pre-treatment trends which are hard to predict.
+  - Some states have pre-treatment trends which are hard to predict : \
+        Expected because interpolation not possible for them.
 ]

-#slide(title: "Example of placebo test: For 34 control states with good pre-treatment fit")[
+#slide(title: "Example of placebo test: Focus on 34 controls with good pre-treatment fit")[

   #figure(image("img/pyfigures/scm_placebo_test_wo_outliers.svg", width: 70%))

-  I removed the states above the 90 percentiles of the distribution of the pre-treatment fit.
+  Removing states above the 90 percentiles of the distribution of the pre-treatment fit.
 ]

 #slide(title: "Example of placebo tests: distribution")[